giga-sec/auto-reFriend-FacebookRequest/README.md

 # How to use?
-The target audience for this project requires prior programming skills Therefore, this is only best used as a reference Ultimately, this project was only intended for personal use and was never meant to be publicly available
+The target audience for this project requires prior programming skills

+Therefore, this is only best used as a reference

+Ultimately, this project was only intended for personal use and was never meant to be publicly available.